 No space in your home gets as much foot traffic as your entryway—so it deserves to be styled to the nines and organized equally as well, too.
-But, this is easier said than done.
+However, this is easier said than done.
 Sometimes, you're stuck in a rut trying to find plastic bins or fabric baskets that don't feel jarring in an already-decorated space, or you're overwhelmed by a sparse foyer that has methodical space but is feeling a little lackluster.

 Whatever the scenario, you can get the "welcome home" of your dreams while still having space for shoes and keys.
-Below, you'll find 12 ideas for creating an entryway that retains style, but doesn't sacrifice organizational know-how.
+Below, you'll find 12 ideas for creating an entryway that retains style but doesn't sacrifice organizational know-how.

-Lean Into Accents
+Lean into Accents

 Accents will allow any entryway to pop, no matter the size.
 Here, cane and light wood touches give the wall some dimension, but also provide storage.
 Even the coat hooks match the hue of the other objects.

-Choose a color to accent for the entryway and keep it consistent to achieve a cohesive area.
+Choose a color to accent for the entryway, and keep it consistent to achieve a cohesive area.

 Carve Out Cubbies

 Sometimes, an endless array of hooks and drawers just don't cut it.
 Take it a step further by constructing cubbies and making space for coats, bags, boots, and toys.
 This mudroom area makes organization stylish and an inherent part of the room rather than a last-minute thought.